 In order to work as a janitorial manager, it's helpful to possess the business skills that can be learned in a management associate degree program.
 These 2-year programs cover a variety of skills that are useful in business leadership roles, including problem solving, organizational planning, and customer service.
 They also include general academic coursework, including mathematics and writing.
 A high school diploma or equivalent is required to apply to these programs.

 Coursework in an associate degree program in management focuses on broad training for aspiring managers and skills development for those seeking continuing education, with courses that may include:

 - Human resources

 Bachelor of Business Administration

 A bachelor's degree in business administration, or the very similar bachelor's degree in management, helps janitorial managers advance in their careers and build their businesses.
-These programs offer training that is broadly applicable to a wide range of managerial roles in organizations ranging from small start-ups to multinational corporations.
-Offered both in-person and fully online, business administration programs cover leadership skills, financial management, operational strategy, human resources and numerous other skills required of leaders.
-Applicants are generally only required to possess a high school diploma, though a background in business is helpful.
+These 4-year programs offer training that is broadly applicable to a wide range of managerial roles in organizations ranging from small start-ups to multinational corporations.
+Offered both in-person and fully online, business administration programs cover leadership skills, financial management, operational strategy, human resources, and numerous other skills required of leaders.
+Applicants must hold a high school diploma or equivalent qualification.

 - Strategic decision making

 According to the most recent information from the U.S. Bureau of Labor Statistics (BLS), there were approximately 247,900 housekeeping and janitorial managers and supervisors in 2014 (www.bls.gov).
 The BLS predicted only 6% increase in employment between 2014 and 2024.
 In 2015, the annual median salary for housekeeping and janitorial managers and supervisors was $37,050, according to the BLS.

 Continuing Education Information